bldesign/Decodify/README.md

 ### Contribution
 If you encounter a valid encoded string which wasn't correctly processed by Decodfiy, please open an issue including the string.<br>
-You can also contribute by adding support for more encodings or by fixing my poorly writting code.
+You can also contribute by adding support for more encodings or by fixing my poorly written code.